-Staff use tracking data on a regular basis to target and implement strategies for learners who are making less than expected progress/better than expected progress.
+Staff will use the new tracking data (introduced in 2019) on a regular basis to target and implement strategies for learners who are making less than expected progress/better than expected progress.

 Staff differentiate and adapt planning in order to meet the needs of all the learners in their class, regularly annotating plans to ensure that specific needs are considered (see Gifted and talented/SEN policy).